mihirchronicles/mihirchronicles.github.io/content/bookshelf/beyond-the-prototype.md

         - After you’ve reflected on the outcomes of your sprint, your next big task is to make a concrete plan for the next phase of work.
         - Depending on your specific organization, you might be making a plan for any number of next steps, from designing and developing new features to additional prototyping or research.
         - Often, organizations find themselves in the space between Design Sprint and development.
 You may need to bridge this gap by having a team go into more in-depth prototyping and design before development.
-        - If you need more exploratory work to get you closer to execution, there are many ways to deconstruct the Design Sprint—from parallel sprints to sprinting on important features from your development backlog.
+        - If you need more exploratory work to get you closer to execution, there are many ways to deconstruct the Design Sprint-from parallel sprints to sprinting on important features from your development backlog.
         - Decide how you are going to track and measure the progress of your effort.
         - Determine your communication cadence for sharing project status reports with your stakeholders and leadership team.
     - Expand the inner circle: